openshift/openshift-pep/openshift-pep-006.md

 * **auto_deploy**

-    Possible values: true, yes, 1, false, no, 0
+    Possible values: true, false
     Default: true

     Indicates if OpenShift should build and deploy automatically whenever the user executes `git push`.
-If not set or if enabled, the current default behavior (to auto deploy) will remain the same.
+If not explicitly disabled, the current default behavior (to auto deploy) will remain the same.

   If disabled, a `git push` will not result in the latest code being deployed to the application.
 Instead, the user must use the new `rhc deploy` command described below to initiate a deployment.